lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### raVerified
 {: id="sect-5.2.8.1"}

-When using raVerified, the RA MUST check the proof-of-possession provided by the EE.
-It MAY use raVerified together with providing the original message containing the POP provided by the EE in the generalInfo field using the id-it-origPKIMessage, see {{sect-5.1.1.3}}.

-If the RA performs changes to a certification request received from an EE, where these changes break the POP provided by the EE, or if the RA requests a certificate on behalf of an EE which provided the POP out-of-band, the RA MUST use the raVerified choice.
+An EE MUST NOT use raVerified.
+If an RA performs changes to a certification request breaking the provided proof-of-possession (POP), or if the RA requests a certificate on behalf of an EE and cannot provide the POP itself, the RA MUST use raVerified.
 Otherwise, it SHOULD NOT use raVerified.

+When introducing raVerified, the RA MUST check the existing POP, or it MUST ensure by other means that the EE is the holder of the private key.
+The RA MAY provide the original message containing the POP in the generalInfo field using the id-it-origPKIMessage, see {{sect-5.1.1.3}}, enabling the CA to verify it.

 #### POPOSigningKey Structure
 {: id="sect-5.2.8.2"}